What Are Sexually Transmitted Infections (STIs)?

 If symptoms show up in people assigned male at birth, they include:

-• Clear discharge (drip) from the penis
+• Clear or mucoid discharge (drip) from the penis

 • Pain or burning during urination